Conflict-free coloring: Special cases

 A common special case is when the vertices are points in the plane, and the edges are subsets of points contained in the same disk.
 In this setting, a coloring of the points is called conflict-free if, for every closed disk D containing at least one point from the set, there is a color that occurs precisely once.
 Any conflict-free coloring of every set of n points in the plane uses at least c log n colors, for an absolute constant c > 0.
 The same is true not only for disks but also for homothetic copies of any convex body.

 Another special case is when the vertices are vertices of a graph, and the edges are sets of neighbors.
 In this setting, a coloring of the vertices is called conflict-free if, for every vertex v, there is a color that is assigned to exactly one vertex among v and its neighbors.
 In this setting, the conflict-free variant of the Hadwiger Conjecture holds: If a graph G does not contain Kk+1 as a minor, then it has a conflict-free coloring with at most k colors.
 For planar graphs, three colors are sometimes necessary and always sufficient for a conflict-free coloring.
 It is NP-complete to decide whether a planar graph has a conflict-free coloring with one color, and whether a planar graph has a conflict-free coloring with two colors.

+When the hypergraph's edges all contain 3 vertices (a 3-uniform hypergraph), it can be 2-colored if and only if it has Property B. Consider an edge containing 3 vertices, and color the vertices with exactly 2 colors.
+There will always be a single vertex with one of the two colors.